-The indiscriminate fishing affecting conservation of valuable fish species.
-Therefore the potential areas need identification for integrated aquaculture, stock diversification for sustainable enhancement measures in lakes and reservoirs including the development of ornamental fish and promotion of fishery based ecotourism at the suitable sites (Vishwanath et al., 2011).
+The indiscriminate fishing affecting the conservation of valuable fish species.
+Therefore the potential areas need identification for integrated aquaculture, stock diversification for sustainable enhancement measures in lakes and reservoirs including the development of ornamental fish and promotion of fishery based ecotourism at suitable sites (Vishwanath et al., 2011).
 It is felt to improve the surveillance along the rivers and lakes to protect fish stocks involving voluntary agencies in conserving the stocks.
 In the Kashmir Himalaya, construction of dams on various rivers, are likely to affect the schizothoracines.
 The stretches of streams and rivers, pools and temple springs in the states Kashmir, Himachal Pradesh and Uttar Pradesh act as cold water fish sanctuaries in the Himalayas.
 The trout fishery in rivers and lakes is regularly stocked with yearlings’ production in hatcheries in different streams to better regulate sport and recreational fishing and to determine stocking rates, ecological parameters involving water quality and status of benthic population in different streams having productive potential need assessment with focus on fisheries development and conservation (Sehgal, 2012).
 Trout is introduced in the Himalayas dates back to 1899 when Mr. F. J. Mitchell sought to obtain a consignment of eyed eggs of brown trout (Salmo trutta fario) from England.
 This was, due to no availability of a cool room in the ship, all the eggs perished on way to India.
 (Shakir Ahmad Mir et.al, 2023).
 The swim up fry from these eggs were successfully reared up to adulthood and the first spawning of the brown trout was done in winter season at Harwan near Srinagar Kashmir transported successfully and well established itself throughout Kashmir and parts of Jammu notably in Bhadarwah and Poonch providing fly and spoon fishing year after year to thousands of anglers visiting the state (Sehgal, 2012).

 Exploitation cold water resources for aquaculture: